Back when we started in 2004, we were seeing lives changed so significantly, and so often, that we wanted to know why!

-Broken hearts were put back together; bodies were getting healed without direct prayer; severe physical and mental addictions were broken; hope restored; and on it went.
+Comprehensive freedom was being found, people were compelled to share their faith, broken hearts were put back together; severe physical and mental illness was healed; hope restored; and on it went.

 We can see from His methods that there was a deliberate yet simple strategy, and also a good degree of success.
 There are four dynamics of growth in His plan that are universal and effective.

-We found that the same four dynamics that Jesus used still work today.
-The dynamics are: Spiritual; Relational; Experiential; and Instructional.
+Those four dynamics still work today.
+They are: Spiritual; Relational; Experiential; and Instructional.

-By taking people on an extended journey in groups; by stretching their experience; teaching them new things; and giving them a direct encounter with the Spirit – they were embedded into all four key dynamics.
+By taking people on an extended journey in groups; by stretching their experience; teaching them new things; and giving them a direct encounter with the Spirit – the disciples were exposed to all four dynamics.

 Let’s look at how Jesus did it.